maxnordstrom/ctf_maxnordstrom/security_by_obscurity_1/README.md

 I've made a really insecure login form, glad you found it!

+Two questions for you:

+1. How many best-practices have I ignored?
-Can you pinpoint the vulnerabilities?
-And in how many ways can you break it?
+2. In how many ways can you break the form?

 There's a little flag waiting for you.
 Good luck!